iglu-contest/iglu-data-collection-tool/README.md

 ## Datasets

-This tool was used to collect multi-modal data for the IGLU competiton which is publicly available in this [repo] (https://github.com/microsoft/iglu-datasets).
+This tool was used to collect multi-modal data for the IGLU competiton which is publicly available in this [repo](https://github.com/microsoft/iglu-datasets).

 ## References